On the absence of percolation in a line-segment based lilypond model: Absence of forward percolation

-In this section we provide the details for the proof of Theorem~\ref{mainProp}, which is based on a sprinkling argument.
+In this section, we provide the details for the proof of Theorem~{\hyperref[part2]{\ref*{mainProp}.\ref*{part1}}}, which is based on a sprinkling argument.
 The main difficulty arises from the observation that the sprinkling has to be analyzed in a rather delicate way because two essential properties must be satisfied.
 On the one hand, we have to guarantee that if $x\in X^{(1)}$ is an element with $\# \hco^{(\infty)}({X^{(1)}},x)=\infty$, then after the sprinkling we must have $\# \hco^{(\infty)}({X},x)<\infty$.
-On the other the sprinkling should not influence the directed graph too strongly, since \fa $x\in X^{(1)}$ with $\# \hco^{(\infty)}({X^{(1)}},x)<\infty$ it has to be ensured that also after the sprinkling $\# \hco^{(\infty)}({X},x)$ is still finite.
+On the other hand, the sprinkling should not influence the lilypond model too strongly, since \fa $x\in X^{(1)}$ with $\# \hco^{(\infty)}({X^{(1)}},x)<\infty$ it has to be ensured that, after adding the sprinkling, the set of descendants $\hco^{(\infty)}({X},x)$ is still finite.
 As indicated above, we solve this problem by adding the sprinkling in two steps.
-First, we construct a point process $X^{(3)}\subset\R^{d,\M}$ with $X^{(1)}\subset X^{(3)}\subset X$ by adding only those germs of $X^{(2)}$ for which we have little knowledge as of how their addition would affect the existing directed graph.
+First, we construct a point process $X^{(3)}\subset\R^{2,\M}$ with $X^{(1)}\subset X^{(3)}\subset X$ by adding only those germs of $X^{(2)}$ for which we have little knowledge as of how their addition would affect the existing directed graph.
 In a second step we add the remaining germs of $X^{(2)}$ for which we have precise information about their impact on the already existing model.

-To construct $X^{(3)}$ we introduce a discrete site process that allows us to determine whether there is either \begin{enumerate} \item no sprinkling inside the corresponding box, or \item an $s$-perfect sprinkling, or \item some other sprinkling. \end{enumerate} To be more precise, we define a $\{0,1,2\}$-valued site process $\lcu Y_z\rcu_{z\in\Z^d}$ as follows.
+To construct $X^{(3)}$, we introduce a discrete site process that allows us to determine whether there is either \begin{enumerate} \item no sprinkling inside the corresponding square, or \item an $s$-perfect sprinkling, or \item some other sprinkling. \end{enumerate} To be more precise, we define a $\{0,1,2\}$-valued site process $\lcu Y_z\rcu_{z\in\Z^2}$ as follows.
 If $X^{(2)}\cap Q^\M_s(sz)=\es$ and $z$ is $s$-good, then $Y_z=0$.
-Next, $Y_z=1$ if $z$ is $s$-perfect, i.e.,
+Next, $Y_z=1$ if $z$ is $s$-perfect, i.e., if